***WARNING: Contains spoilers from Seasons I – VII***

-How can I defend a monster willingly?”
+Can I defend a monster willingly?”

 This Florida-based power metal band takes us on a wild ride through “Kingslayer” Jaime Lannister’s inner monologue, as he grapples with whether or not to break his solemn oath in order to save the kingdom from its Mad King.